nikita-dev-null/NStun/README.md

 // default - "StunClient"
 ```

-To install the server there is a method
+To set the server there is a method
 ```java
 stunClient.setServerAddress("stun.server.example");
 //default - "stun1.l.google.com"